How to Contribute

 Some stories will stand alone; others may be added to by our curators, to help shape them so that they reach as many colleagues as they can.

-Contributors are listed on our Contributors page, but are not referenced against individual stories.
+Contributors are listed below, but are not referenced against individual stories.
 Patient and professional identifying details are anonymised.

 We don’t insist on a structure to your story, but stories are often more useful if they outline what happened, include the emotional response of the story teller and others involved, and if there is some analysis of learning which is often gained after the story has happened.